Aliz-f/Dice/Game_Dice_v3/Readme.txt

-if ypu dice 2 six
+1 dice
-you lost your Global points
+rolls 6 for 2 times in a row, get GLOBAL socre lost. input win points from user